Best Books for Quitting Smoking

 The Approach

-Published posthumously (Allen Carr passed away in 2006), this book adapts the Easyway method specifically for vapers and e-cigarette users.
+Published after Allen Carr’s death in 2006, this book adapts the Easyway method specifically for vapers and e-cigarette users.
 It was written by John Dicey, who took over Allen Carr’s Easyway International, and applies the same cognitive reframing framework to nicotine addiction delivered via vaping rather than combustible tobacco.

 What Makes It Different from the Smoking Version